 The balance of NWSA revenue comes from variable services provided to customers.
-These services include intermodal lifts for rail car loading above minimums and per unit charges for automobile unloading and breakbulk cargo.
-Variable revenues also include equipment rental on an hourly basis for crane hours above minimums and straddle carriers used by terminal leaseholders and month to month building or land leases.
+These services include intermodal lifts for railcar loading above specified minimums and per unit charges for automobile unloading and breakbulk cargo.
+Variable revenues also include equipment rental on an hourly basis for crane hours above specified minimums and on straddle carriers used by terminal leaseholders, and month-to-month building or land leases.

-GASB 87: The NWSA has adopted the new accounting standard for leases known as GASB 87 for 2021 for audited financial reporting.
-GASB 87 will move a significant amount of revenue from Lease income in Operating Revenue to Lease Interest Income which is included in non- operating revenue.
+GASB 87: GASB 87 move a significant amount of revenue from Operating Revenue to non- operating revenue.
 For clarity and to avoid confusion, the impact of GASB 87 will not be incorporated into this budget document.

-2022 Budget
+2023 Budget

-The NWSA has developed an overall operating budget with projected revenue of \$206.8 million.
-Operating income is budgeted to be \$84.4 million, resulting in an operating margin of 40.8 percent.
-The NWSA net distributable revenue of \$98.9 million, which includes grant and interest.
-Distributable Cash of \$122.1 million will be distributed evenly between the two home ports.
+The NWSA has developed an overall operating budget with projected revenue of \$233.5 million.
+Operating income is budgeted to be \$96.6 million, resulting in an operating margin of 41.4 percent.
+The NWSA net distributable revenue of \$100.6 million, which includes grant and interest.
+Distributable Cash of \$124.6 million will be shared evenly between the two home ports.
 Each port's portion of net income will be included as revenue in their financial reports.